 The Press Corps is relaunching this year!
 Our updated Press Corps is designed to include racial equity and social justice priorities, and has an explicit goal of disrupting systems of oppression within arts media that have kept marginalized voices out of arts journalism.
 New program strategies center around accessibility - including tailoring class location, time of day, and cost to a particular teen population, and working closely with schools and TeenTix Arts Partners and Community Partners.

 Mariko Nagashima is the new TeenTix Press Corps Manager!
 She’s the former Editor of SeattleDances, a website that covers all the dance-happenings in Seattle.
 She’s so excited to be part of the re-launch of the Press Corps, and is happy to answer any questions you have about the program!
 You can reach her at [email protected].

-Our first Arts Criticism 101 workshop will take place at Franklin High School this March!
-We'll be covering the basics of arts criticism, its history, and discussing what the youth voice looks like in arts criticism today.
-This program is not open for applications.
+Our Arts Criticism 101 workshops take place in school and after school throughout out community.
+We cover the basics of arts criticism, its history, and discuss what the youth voice looks like in arts criticism today.

 If you're interested in bringing the Arts Criticism 101 workshop to your school or community organization, email Mariko, the Press Corps Manager, at [email protected].

 The TeenTix Press Corps Intensive is a five-week arts-going and criticism practice workshop.
 In each intensive 10 teens work with professional writers and critics who will mentor you as you hone your arts criticism skills.
 The intensive includes seeing and reviewing 5 different art events around the city at different TeenTix Arts Partners.
 Each art event is followed by a meeting where you’ll get one-on-one feedback on your writing and be able to discuss the art you saw.